 Having some trouble with your Canon printer?
 The best solution can be to reset it.
 In this post, you’ll learn how to reset a Canon printer.
-Methods include hard reset, factory reset, and reset the ink cartridge.
+Methods include hard reset, factory reset, and resetting the ink cartridge.

 A Canon printer reset can undo any weird settings and should get you back to printing.